nla-group/fABBA/doc/source/main_comp.rst

 Main components
 ======================================

-In this section, we mainly introduce the main components of transformation inside fABBA.
+In this section, we mainly introduce the main components of transformation of ``fABBA`` for univariate time series.

 Adaptive polygonal chain approximation
 ------------------------------